 Carefully select the references that you offer.
 You should only include professional relationships that you have and not family or friends.
 Are you sure that they will give you a positive reference?
 Check that you have their current contact details.
 Reach out to who you list as a reference to prepare them so that they may receive a reference request and thank them ahead of time.

 9. Prepare to Impress

-Be extra careful about not only making a good first impression, but continuing to impress throughout the process by timely communication, the utmost professionalism, and dressing appropriately for in-person or video interviews.
+Exercise caution not just in making a strong first impression but also in consistently impressing throughout the process.
+This includes timely communication, demonstrating the highest level of professionalism, and dressing appropriately for both in-person and video interviews.